 Most Certified Nursing Assistant careers start at nursing homes.
 It’s a great way to gain experience before departing and continuing the career in hospitals or clinics.
 CNAs typically have the same patients daily.
 Some say this workplace environment is faster than what you’ll experience in a hospital.
 Usually nurses are responsible for the care of about 12-24 patients per day.
 Some CNAs decide to continue working in nursing homes throughout their CNA career because they have the same patients every day and enjoy the fast paced workplace.

 CNAs typically have a hard time finding an initial position at a hospital, and may have to get their start through volunteering, internships to get nursing assistant experience.
 It is easier to find work in a hospital by enrolling in a hospital’s CNA program if you are not yet certified.
 Working in a hospital environment tends to be much slower than working at a nursing home.
 Working as a CNA in a hospital usually means you’ll be dealing with a lot of patients.
 The big difference here is that you’ll have more help covering your patients than you typically would at a nursing home.
 The other big difference is variety.
 There will be more turnover of patients in a hospital than you’d see at a nursing home, so the names and faces will change a lot day to day, as well as your to do list.
-Hospitals may also require Certified Nursing Assistants to do extra training to assist with certain tasks like assisting with EKGs.
+Hospitals may also require Certified Nursing Assistants to take extra classes to assist with certain tasks like assisting with EKGs.

 The Life of a CNA

 If you’d like to hear a bit more about being a CNA, take a look into the life of real-life CNA Jillian Hiatt.

 Benefits of Being a CNA